What is a COI and Do You Need it for Your CT Move?

 • Signature of issuing agent

 If you’re not sure whether your building requires a COI or not, reach out to the landlord or property manager and ask.
 Once they confirm the need for a COI, ask for a sample so you can send it along to the movers.
-You’ll want to start this process early just in case the moving company needs to make any revisions to their COI.
+You’ll want to start this process early, just in case the moving company needs to make any revisions to their COI.

 Why is a COI Important?

 Most people probably will go their whole life without having to worry about a COI.
 The primary reason for getting a moving COI is because your apartment complex requires it.
-Many apartment buildings will not let movers onsite without an approved COI.
+Many apartment buildings will not let movers on-site without an approved COI.
 Some won’t even let you reserve an elevator without it!
-Unfortunately, many people don’t realize this until moving day which can waste entire months’ worth of planning.
+Unfortunately, many people don’t realize this until moving day, which can waste entire months’ worth of planning.
 On top of that, you would need to figure out where you can temporarily store all of your belongings in case you aren’t able to get a COI immediately.
 That’s just added stress and budgetary issues you don’t need to deal with!

 Even if you’re moving into a house, requesting a COI from potential movers might not be a bad idea for a couple of reasons: